 "Photography was a passing interest, at age seven," according to Michael Philip Manheim, "when Cousin Bill gave me a box camera.
 At age thirteen it kicked in hard."
 "I was hooked," he recalled.
 "I became a kind of local treasure, winning contests with a good eye for composition but a whole lot to learn.
 I pursued photography with such a passion that it became my profession."
-He went through many phases in his profession, transitioning much later into a focus on themes of change and transformation.
+He went through many phases in that profession, transitioning much later into a focus on themes of change and transformation.
 Over the last score of years he developed a signature style of layering multiple exposures of authentic movement onto a single photographic frame.
 He created an impressionistic approach that transcends the literal.
+But he always looked for the spontaneous moment, as captured here.
 Michael Philip Manheim's photography has been exhibited throughout the United States and in Germany, Greece, and Italy.